-- the health status of participants requiring higher levels of care, such as nursing home care or higher incidents of hospitalization; - higher than expected utilization of new or existing healthcare services; - more frequent catastrophic medical cases (e.g. transplants); - an increase in the cost of healthcare services and supplies, whether as a result of inflation, wage increases, purchases of vaccines and personal protective equipment ("PPE") as a result of the COVID-19 pandemic or otherwise; - changes to mandated benefits or other changes in healthcare laws, regulations and practices; - increased costs attributable to specialist physicians, hospitals and ancillary providers; - changes in the demographics of our participants and medical trends;

-- contractual or claims disputes with providers, hospitals or other service providers; - the occurrence of catastrophes, major epidemics or pandemics or acts of terrorism; and - the reduction of government payor payments.
+- the health status of participants requiring higher levels of care, such as nursing home care or higher incidents of hospitalization; - higher than expected utilization of new or existing healthcare services; - more frequent catastrophic medical cases (e.g. transplants); - an increase in the cost of healthcare services and supplies, whether as a result of inflation, wage increases, purchases of vaccines and PPE as a result of the COVID-19 pandemic, other health emergencies, or otherwise; - emergence of new high-cost medications to treat conditions that are common in our population, such as lecanemab for Alzeimer's Dementia; - changes to mandated benefits or other changes in healthcare laws, regulations and practices; - increased costs attributable to specialist physicians, hospitals and ancillary providers; - changes in the demographics of our participants and medical trends; - contractual or claims disputes with providers, hospitals or other service providers; - the occurrence of catastrophes, health emergencies, including epidemics or pandemics or acts of terrorism; and - the reduction of government payor payments.